DMartinez2560/dmartinez2560.github.io/index.md

     class-agnostic instance segmentation with semantic segmentation by the efficient majority-vote scheme.[15]

+    Panoptic-DeepLab adopts dual-context and dual-decoder modules for semantic segmentation and instance segmentation predictions.
+We apply atrous convolution in the last block of a network backbone to extract denser feature map.
+The Atrous Spatial Pyramid Pooling (ASPP) is employed in the context module as well as a light-weight decoder module consisting of a single convolution during each upsampling stage.
+The instance segmentation prediction is obtained by predicting the object centers and regressing every foreground pixel (i.e., pixels with predicted ‘thing‘ class) to their corresponding center.
+The predicted semantic segmentation and class-agnostic instance segmentation are then fused to generate the final panoptic segmentation result by the ”majority vote” proposed by DeeperLab.[12]

 ![image](final_project_images_tables/architecture3.png)

 4.  **Axial-DeepLab**: It incorporates the powerful axial self-attention